 1. Your cup didn't fully open or it didn't form a seal

 It might take a few cycles to learn how to fold, insert and position your menstrual cup and if the cup is not fitted properly, you might experience leakage.

-Once you inserted the cup while using one of the many folding methods that there are out there, make sure that the cup is fully open by moving your finger around the cup.
-You should feel that the menstrual cup is rounded and no dents are present.
-You will see that close to the rim of the cup there are 4 ventilation holes - they help to seal the cup on the vaginal walls, which will ensure that no blood will leak.
+Once you inserted the cup (while using one of the many folding methods that there are out there), make sure that the cup is fully open by moving your finger around the cup.
+You should feel that the menstrual cup is rounded and it has no dents.

 Once you've inserted the cup, pull it down slightly and gently by the stem to ensure that this seal has been created.
 We have created detailed guidelines to guide you through the process, you can check them out here.

-Another positioning problem is when the cup is placed too deep inside the vaginal canal, too close to the cervix.
-Check the image to can see how the menstrual cup is positioned under the cervix versus the position of a tampon.
+Another positioning problem is when the cup "travelled" too deep inside the vaginal canal, too close to the cervix.
+In the image, you can see how the menstrual cup is positioned under the cervix versus the position of a tampon.